One of the presentations that I most enjoy giving at conferences is called ‘Cervical Wisdom‘.

 If it’s a person that’s the problem, we could suggest that they leave.
 That doesn’t always go down well, but it can make all the difference.
 Unfortunately, the person can sometimes be someone you’ve hired to help with your birth (or someone thay have sent to replace them, as they are busy), or a caregiver who is the only person available to help.
 Then it gets logistically tricky.
 Not to mention personally tricky, but that’s mostly because this phenomenon isn’t well understood.
 If it was, we would be having conversations and there would be more understanding and perhaps less taking it personally.
 It’s one thing if a caregiver is exhibiting bullying or coercive behaviour.
 That’s never okay.
 But if a midwife sounds too much like someone’s unsupportive mother-in-law, or the replacement doula reminds someone of a school bully?
-Maybe we could make spaces for it to be okay to talk about that.
+Maybe we could make space for it to be okay to talk about that.

 When it’s the environment, that’s also tricky.
 Sadly, most hospitals aren’t set up to feel like safe spaces, and that’s a key problem.
 They look clinical and uninviting.
 Wards often smell weird.
 They may trigger memories of traumatic visits as a child, or of much-loved family members being sick or dying.
 No wonder our bodies ‘pull away’ and react as if we were unsafe.

 Ideally, someone would say, “well, why don’t you go home again?
 We can send a lovely midwife with you.”
 Or, “how about the birth centre instead?
 That’s full of scented candles and oil burners, and the doctors have to knock before they enter rooms.
 They won’t come in unless you and your midwife say it’s OK to do so.”

 The solutions are there.
 My colleagues and I have been writing about them for decades now.
 Frankly, it’s exhausting.